Best Wood Glue

 The Seven Types of Wood Glues

 We can break down all wood glues into five basic categories.
-Within those categories there are likely to be several different brands to choose from.
+Within those categories, there are likely to be several different brands to choose from.
 I’m not going to bother telling you that one brand is better than another; because that’s mostly personal opinion.
 Rather, we’re going to focus on the differences between different brands.

 PVA Glue

-Yellow PVA glue for woodworking also dries harder and more brittle than white PVA glues does.
+Yellow PVA glue for woodworking also dries harder and more brittle than white PVA glue does.
 This makes it easier to remove excess glue with a chisel, as the glue will crack and chip out, usually leaving a clean edge at the surface of the seam.
 However, the glue does soak into the pores of the wood, so if you do have glue that seeps out of the seam, it may stain the adjacent surface, sealing the pores and preventing that surface from accepting stains and leaving a mark on the finished piece.

 One way of solving this problem is to use less glue.
-Another is to stain, or even stain and varnish, the wood pieces, before connecting them together.
-It really depends on what you are trying to do with the project.
+Another is to stain, or even stain and varnish, the wood pieces, before connecting them.
+It depends on what you are trying to do with the project.
 In the case of a butcher block tabletop, where you will have to be planning and sanding the surface, it probably doesn’t matter if there’s any squirt-out staining the surface, as you will probably be cutting off enough of the surface to get below that point.

 Polyurethane Glue

-Polyurethane glue differs from PVA glue in chemical composition, but also in use.
+Polyurethane glue differs from PVA glue in chemical composition, but also use.
 These glues are activated by water; so you need to wet both surfaces, before applying the glue and putting the pieces together.
 The glue expands as it cures, so it is excellent for use in cases where gap filling is a must.
 It is also excellent for use when other types of material must be bonded together with the wood.

 The expansion of polyurethane glue can be problematic for finishes, as it will most likely squeeze out of the seam, onto the wood’s surface.
 Cleanup can be accomplished with mineral spirits, but you may not get all the adhesive off.
 On the plus side, polyurethane glue is highly waterproof, once cured.
 So it is an ideal choice where it will not affect the finish (such as when being painted) and waterproofing is needed.